-Let me list some of the popular and successful movies where male/female protagonist played the double role of lead actor and villain as well.
+Let me list some of the popular and successful movies where male/female protagonist played the dual role of lead actor and villain/anti-hero as well.
 List includes both male and female stars, and a few films with those actors playing the second lead.

 1. Shah Rukh Khan in Darr